SparebankenVest/azure-key-vault-to-kubernetes/README.md

 #### Custom Authentication for Env Injector

-To use custom authentication for the Env Injector, set  `CUSTOM_AUTH` to `true`.
+To use custom authentication for the Env Injector, set  the environment variable `CUSTOM_AUTH` to `true`.

 By default each Pod using the Env Injector pattern must provide their own credentials for Azure Key Vault using [Authentication options](#authentication-options) below.

-A more convenient solution is to provide Azure Key Vault credentials to the Env Injector (using [Authentication options](#authentication-options) below) and have it "forward" the credentials to the Pods.
-This is enabled by setting the env var `CUSTOM_AUTH_INJECT` to `true` and the Env Injector will create a Kubernetes Secret containing the credentials and modify the Pod's env section to reference the credentials in the Secret.
+To avoid that, support for a more convenient solution is added where the Azure Key Vault credentials in the Env Injector (using [Authentication options](#authentication-options) below) is "forwarded" to the the Pods.
+This is enabled by setting the environment variable `CUSTOM_AUTH_INJECT` to `true`.
+Env Injector will then create a Kubernetes Secret containing the credentials and modify the Pod's env section to reference the credentials in the Secret.

 #### Custom Authentication Options